ToothlessRider/ESE_Notes/Maths_&_stats_ESE.md

 Ans.
 - It is a system of arithmetic for integers which consider the remainder.
-- If it is of the format$a≡bmodn$ then a and b both leave the same remainder when divided by n
+- If it is of the format $a≡bmodn$ then a and b both leave the same remainder when divided by n

 ### Properties of Modular Arithmetic